clebert/aws-simple/README.md

 yarn aws-simple upload --profile clebert --region eu-central-1
 ```

-_Note: Different stack IDs allow multiple stacks of the same app to be deployed
+_Note: Different stack names allow multiple stacks of the same app to be
-simultaneously.
-For example, the `aliasRecordName` in the `customDomainConfig`
+deployed simultaneously.
+For example, the `aliasRecordName` in the
-can be used to give each stack its own URL._
+`customDomainConfig` can be used to give each stack its own URL._

 #### `package.json` Scripts Example